gator1/rundoo/app/README.md

 ## Database speed up

-Indexing is the first thing.
-I login to the database and nbuild these indexing.
+Indexing is the first thing that I do in this department.
+I login to the database and build these indexing.
 ```sh
 CREATE INDEX idx_name ON products (name);
 CREATE INDEX idx_category ON products  (category);